belee-aim/megamind/CODEBASE_OVERVIEW.md

 This directory contains the functions that define the logic for each node in the graph.

 -   **`check_cache.py`**: The `check_cache_node` function retrieves all teams for the user, checks if a similar question has been answered before for each team, and is available in the cache.
--   **`frappe_retriever.py`**: The `frappe_retriever_node` function retrieves data from the Frappe API for all teams.
-It uses the `DoclingLoader` to handle different file types.
 -   **`embedder.py`**: The `embedder_node` function processes the data retrieved from Frappe, cleans the content, and creates embeddings for it.
 -   **`generate.py`**: The `generate_node` function is responsible for generating the final response.
 It takes the retrieved documents and the conversation history as input and uses a language model to generate a coherent and contextually relevant answer.
+This node can also decide to call the `frappe_retriever_tool` if more information is needed.

+### `src/megamind/graph/tools/`

+This directory contains tools that can be called by the agent during the graph's execution.

+-   **`frappe_retriever.py`**: This file defines the `frappe_retriever` tool, which is responsible for retrieving data from the Frappe API.
+By defining it as a tool, the AI model can decide to call it dynamically when it needs to fetch additional information to answer a user's query.

 ### `src/megamind/clients/frappe_client.py`